house-of-giants/sheryl-glubok/src/about.md

 ![](/images/fb-team-photo.jpg)

-Do you see how much I don’t quit?
+See how much I don’t quit?
 Here’s another example.

-Donald Rae and I started writing the feature script WELCOME TO THE FISHBOWL in 2011 (it was called “We’ll Always Have Paris” back then).
-We have picked it up and put it down many times over the last decade.
-Each time we return to it, it has become more and more personal.
+Donald Rae and I started writing the feature script WE'LL ALWAYS HAVE PARIS in 2011.
+We've picked it up and put it down many times over the last decade.
+Each time we returned to it, it'd become more and more personal, but it never quite worked.
 Then last year, 2019, I finally figured out what the story was trying to say to me.

 Does a fish know it’s in a bowl?
 Who can say?
 But in middle age it’s easy to forget how to take risks, to believe in change and opportunity.
 So this script is about saying, "Fishbowl I see you and I’m not going to let you stop me."
 Because we aren’t actually fish, these walls are only in our minds.